mojibake-dev/The-Hunt/README.md

 # KeyTheft - OpenAI API Key Discovery & Validation

-A comprehensive toolkit for discovering and validating OpenAI API keys on GitHub using advanced search sharding techniques to overcome GitHub's API limitations.
+A quick and dirty Proof of Concept for discovering and validating OpenAI API keys on GitHub using search sharding techniques to overcome GitHub's API limitations.

 ## Overview